-Here's how the feng shui elements are expressed in shapes:
+Take a look at how feng shui elements are expressed in shapes:

-Of course, when the feng shui element is obvious, such as a metal staircase (metal element) or a plant (wood element), there is no guesswork!
-In most cases, though, you will see that each decor item brings two or more elements, and in time you will find it easier to sense, or understand, the feng shui element expression of various items in your home.
+Of course, when the feng shui element is obvious, such as a metal staircase (metal element) or a plant (wood element), there is no guesswork.
+In most cases, though, you will see that each decor item brings two or more elements, and in time you will find it easier to get a sense or understand the feng shui element expression of various items in your home.

-Decorating with the 5 feng shui elements is a bit of an art, you have to experiment and play until you get to a place where you easily understand the language, or the feeling or a specific object, as well as how it fits into the bigger picture.
+Decorating with the five feng shui elements is an art form.
+You have to experiment and practice with different items until you get to a place where you easily understand the language or the feeling of a specific object.
+Once you get that, you will see how it fits into the bigger picture.